GithubSuki/mysukidocs/suki-docs/picker.md

 2. Click Login
 3. After a successful credential authentication,
 4. You will be redirected to the Home screen
+ * Note: If your account has an access right of a picker only, you will be redirected to the picker home page, otherwise the application will prompt you to choose a role, select Picker

 ---
 Accepting New Orders